Stake Solana with Kiln - enterprise-grade staking

-We are serving thousands of businesses worldwide so that everyone can securely and seamlessly stake their coins from our dashboard, a hardware wallet, a browser wallet, a B2B custodian, a crypto exchange or just their favorite investment app.
+We are serving thousands of businesses worldwide so that everyone can securely and seamlessly.
+Our clients can stake their coins from our dashboard, a hardware wallet, a browser wallet, a B2B custodian, a crypto exchange or just their favorite investment app.
 Kiln makes staking Solana easy, secure, and accessible to everyone.

 - Stake SOL in 1 click

 - Manage all your SOL stakes and rewards from a single dashboard

 - Non-custodial, work with your existing custodians solutions e.g.Fireblocks

 - SOC 2 certified and Industry leading SLAs (0 penalties recorded and 99.95% effective uptime)